DataDog/integrations-core/delinea_privilege_manager/README.md

 If you see the **Port <PORT_NUMBER> Already in Use** error, see the following instructions.
 The following example is for port 514:

 - On systems using Syslog, if the Agent listens for events on port 514, the following error can appear in the Agent logs: `Can't start UDP forwarder on port 514: listen udp :514: bind: address already in use`.
-This error occurs because by default, Syslog listens on port 514.
+This error occurs because, by default, Syslog listens on port 514.
 To resolve this error, take **one** of the following steps:
     - Disable Syslog.
     - Configure the Agent to listen on a different, available port.